drwahl/rpithermometer/README.md

 # rpithermometer
-Thermometers running on RaspberryPi using DS18B20 sensors
+Ansible playbooks to configure thermometers running on RaspberryPi using DS18B20 sensors.